 Criminal Justice since 2015: What happened?
 What Next?

-UK Justice Policy Review is an annual publication that assesses year-on-year criminal justice developments across the UK.
+UK Justice Policy Review is a programme of activities, including reports and events, which the Centre has been running since 2010.
+Under this programme, the Centre assesses year-on-year criminal justice developments across the UK.

 Click here for ongoing comment and analysis on criminal justice and social welfare by the UK Justice Policy Review team.

-In UK Justice Policy Review you will find:
+In each edition of the UK Justice Policy Review report you will find:

 |•||Analysis of notable criminal justice policy developments, including key debates, major initiatives and legislative changes.|